 Intercom synchs up all channels of communication directly into Slack’s interface.
 Through this single app you can talk to customers, leads, and anyone else via email, mobile, or chat.
 It’s a truly dynamic app that lets you instantly respond to any message from one place, no matter where it was sent.

-This simple, easy to use app allow you to create new tasks for Slack.
+This simple, easy to use Slack app allow you to create new tasks right within Slack.
 It has integrated functionality for both web and mobile versions.
 Todoist is a basic, no-nonsense app that does exactly what it says.

 20) Google Drive

 As one of the most established pieces of software on this list, Google Drive has long been a vital tool for countless businesses around the world.
 With its integrated tools and file synchronization across all platforms, it is a great productivity tool for group work.